 Let’s start with the scenarios that result in an authentication prompt.

 Device restart: When users restart their device, they must reauthenticate with Secure Hub.

-Offline inactivity (time-out): With the App Passcode MDX policy enabled, which it is by default, the Endpoint Management client property called Inactivity Timer comes into play.
+Offline inactivity (time-out): With the App Passcode MDX policy enabled (by default), the Endpoint Management client property called Inactivity Timer comes into play.
 The Inactivity Timer limits the length of time that can pass without user activity in any of the apps that use the secure container.

 When the Inactivity Timer expires, users must reauthenticate to the secure container on the device.
-If, for example, users set down their devices and walk away, if the Inactivity Timer has expired, someone else can’t pick up the device and access sensitive data within the container.
+For example, when users set down their devices and walk away, and the Inactivity Timer has expired, someone else can’t pick up the device and access sensitive data within the container.
 You set the Inactivity Timer client property in the Endpoint Management console.
 The default is 15 minutes.
 The combination of the App Passcode set to ON and the Inactivity Timer client property is responsible for probably the most common of the authentication prompt scenarios.

 Signing off from Secure Hub:.
 When users sign off from Secure Hub, they have to reauthenticate the next time they access Secure Hub or any MDX app, when the app requires a passcode as determined by the App Passcode MDX policy and the Inactivity Timer status.

 Maximum offline period:.
 This scenario is specific to individual apps because it is driven by a per-app MDX policy.
 The Maximum offline period MDX policy has a default setting of 3 days.
 If the time period for an app to run without online authentication with Secure Hub elapses, a check-in with Endpoint Management is required to confirm app entitlement and to refresh policies.
 When this check-in occurs, the app triggers Secure Hub for an online authentication.
 Users must reauthenticate before they can access the MDX app.